 Diversity Mentorship Program

-Over one hundred GCs and senior in-house counsel have signed on to AdvanceLaw’s diversity program, serving as mentors to associates at firms within the AdvanceLaw network.
+Over one hundred GCs and senior in-house counsel have signed on to AdvanceLaw’s Diversity Mentorship Program, serving as mentors to diverse associates at firms within the AdvanceLaw network.
 As A.B.
 Cruz III, former Chair of the Minority Corporate Counsel Association notes, “As a long-time member of AdvanceLaw while GC at various companies, I am delighted AdvanceLaw is using its deep relations with GCs to kick off a major, industry-wide, diversity mentorship program.
 This kind of solutions-oriented program can move the dial both in-house and at law firms.”

 AdvanceLaw helps general counsel form relationships and panels focused on collaboration and innovation.